 There are other ways of verifying your age.
 Tell me more

 Why do I get an error message when I'm trying to provide consent for my child?

 Here are some reasons you may not be able to provide consent:

 Your child's account is in a different region than yours

 To comply with regional regulations around data protection, the child and the adult providing consent need to be in the same regulatory region so we can adhere to consistent rules.
-You can change your account region by visiting Your info on account.microsoft.com.
+Here's how to update your region:

 Your child's account is in a different Microsoft family than yours